 The more dependent society becomes on technology, the less governments and organisations can rely on traditional habits and decision-making frameworks when it comes to their supply chains.
-Improving the management of critical technology supply chains specifically, across the economy will help build Australia's resilience to future shocks, as well as address the inherent risks to our nation's national security, economic prosperity and social cohesion.
+Improving the management of critical technology supply chains specifically, across the economy, will help build Australia's resilience to future shocks, as well as address the inherent risks to our national security, economic prosperity and social cohesion.

-Advances in technology underpin our future prosperity, however they also expose our nation to more risks.
+Advances in technology underpin our future prosperity, and also expose our nation to more risks.
+Critical technologies are those current and emerging technologies with the capacity to significantly enhance or pose risk to our national interests (economic prosperity, social cohesion and/or national security).
 Malicious actors can use critical technologies to harm our national security, and undermine our democracy.
 One way to address these risks is to consider the supply chains of critical technologies, and how these could be made more secure.

-Understanding the risks is the first step towards organisations of all sizes taking action to create diverse, trusted and secure supply chains.
-That's why the Australian Government is developing the Critical Technology Supply Chain Principles.
+Understanding the risks is the first step towards organisations of all sizes taking action to create diverse, trustworthy and secure supply chains.
+To this end, the Australian Government has developed the Critical Technology Supply Chain Principles (the Principles).
 These Principles will be non-binding and voluntary, and are intended to act as a tool to assist governments and businesses in making decisions about their suppliers and transparency of their own products.
-The Principles will help Australian business consider the unforeseen risks when developing critical technologies, building business resilience.
+The Principles will help Australian business consider the unforeseen risks when developing critical technologies, thereby building business resilience.